Jeptha Bradley

-Jeptha Bradley (December 31, 1802 – June 8, 1864) was a mid-1800s Vermont political figure who served in several elected and appointed offices, including Vermont Auditor of Accounts.
+Jeptha Bradley (December 31, 1802 – June 8, 1864) was a mid-19th-century Vermont political figure who served in several elected and appointed offices, including Vermont Auditor of Accounts.

 Early life

 Bradley was born in Fairfield, Vermont on December 31, 1802.
 He studied law and was admitted to the bar, afterwards establishing a practice in Franklin and Grand Isle Counties.
 A Whig, from 1835 to 1839 Bradley served as Sheriff of Franklin County.

 Start of political career

 Bradley later moved to St. Albans and served in local and county offices including Justice of the Peace and High Bailiff.

 He was appointed Inspector of Customs for the station in Alburgh in 1845.
 In 1847, Bradley was named Postmaster in Highgate Springs.

 Additional activities

 Bradley was active in the Episcopal church, and served as a Delegate to the 1822 and 1850 annual state conventions.

-In 1844 Bradley received a patent for an improved air-heating furnace.
+In 1844, Bradley received a patent for an improved air-heating furnace.

 Bradley was one of the founders of the Horticultural Society for the Valley of Lake Champlain in 1850.